 Why do you consider LT&C an important initiative and why are you interested in membership?

-In a case like Nepal where the mega fauna, such as the Tiger, are fundamental to not only the eco system but also to bringing in the tourist it has convinced the locals that the wildlife is worth more alive then dead.
-The Bengal Tiger, Asian Elephant and One Horned Rhino suffer from poaching in both Chitwan and Bardia, however with the support that tourism brings into the local area the three species thrive and are protected predominately by the local communities.
+In a case like Nepal where the megafauna, such as the Tiger, are fundamental to not only the ecosystem but also to bringing in the tourist it has convinced the locals that the wildlife is worth more alive than dead.
+The Bengal Tiger, Asian Elephant and One Horned Rhino suffer from poaching in both Chitwan and Bardia, however, with the support that tourism brings into the local area the three species thrive and are protected predominately by the local communities.
 The model is the only realistic way the Bengal Tiger will survive in the Indian sub-continent.